Johns Manville

 Johns Manville History

-By the 1980s, Johns Manville faced thousands of asbestos-related claims and lawsuits as employees, contractors, and consumers began developing life-threatening diseases.
+- By the 1980s, Johns Manville faced thousands of asbestos-related claims and lawsuits.
+They were brought by employees, contractors, and consumers who began developing life-threatening diseases.

-Yet, the first record of an asbestos-related case against the company started much earlier, when employees filed a lawsuit against Johns Manville in the 1920s.
+- The first record of an asbestos-related case against the company started much earlier when employees filed a lawsuit against Johns Manville in the 1920s.

 In 1929, eleven employees filed a negligence lawsuit against Johns Manville.
 According to court documents, the plaintiffs filed the suit after claiming Johns Manville failed to provide adequate safety to employees during work, including the failure to ventilate facilities and the failure to provide proper safety masks.

-The case eventually settled a few years later for $30,000, but it marked the beginning of an onslaught of lawsuits to come.
+The case was eventually settled a few years later for $30,000, but it began an onslaught of lawsuits to come.

 The lawsuit was thrown out under Illinois law, which at the time stated employees didn’t have the right to file such claims for workers’ compensation.